Miro0o/Docs-Notes/CS/🔑 CS Core/🥷🏼 Operating System (Engineering Part)/Linux (Derived From UNIX Family)/Linux Free Software & OSS (Open Source Software)/Network Management/Network Management Basics.md

 > 🔗 https://wiki.linuxquestions.org/wiki/Dhcpcd

 **dhcpcd** is a mature and stable standards compliant [DHCP](https://wiki.linuxquestions.org/wiki/DHCP "DHCP") [client](http://en.wikipedia.org/wiki/Client_(computing)).
 It is used to obtain an IP address and other information from a dhcp [server](https://wiki.linuxquestions.org/wiki/Server "Server"), renew the IP address lease time, and automatically configure the [network interface](https://wiki.linuxquestions.org/wiki/Network_interface "Network interface").
 The program performs a similar function as [dhclient](https://wiki.linuxquestions.org/wiki/Dhclient "Dhclient").
-#### 👉 `netstat` (deprecated) --> `ss` | `hashcat`
+#### 👉 `netstat` (deprecated) --> `ss` (Socket Statistics)
 ↗ [Nettools /👉 `netstat`](Nettools.md#👉%20`netstat`)

+---
-`ss` stands for "Socket Statistics".
+`ss` stands for "**Socket Statistics**".
 It is a potent tool for inspecting and displaying detailed information about network sockets on a Linux system.
 The ‘`ss`’ command is an indispensable resource for network administrators, system administrators, and developers, offering insights into network connections, routing tables, and more.

 [👍 How To Use Linux SS Command]: https://phoenixnap.com/kb/ss-command
 1. [Linux ss Command Examples](https://phoenixnap.com/kb/ss-command#ftoc-heading-1)